 You’ll find all my social media links at the bottom of this website so don’t be afraid to get in touch.
 I will always reply, even if it takes a few days because I forget 😉

 I’ve been featured in various newspapers in Scotland as well as on the radio and on TV and I will continue to do whatever I can to raise awareness of Post-concussion syndrome.
 I used to think that concussion just gave you a sore head and made you dizzy.
 Little did I know just how much PCS takes over your life.

 I believe PCS is so misunderstood.
 On the outside warriors can at times look ok but underneath the exterior the brain is going through a huge battle of recovery and it needs to be talked about more.
 If you’d like to feature my story in the media or on your website please get in touch and let’s raise awareness worldwide.

 What is Post-concussion syndrome?

-For some people PCS symptoms will resolve in around 2 weeks, for most people it’s 3-6 months and for a minority it can be years, with some people living with it for the rest of their lives.
+For some people PCS symptoms will resolve in 3-6 months and for some it can be years, with some people living with it for the rest of their lives.

 Post-concussion syndrome and me